SF Icons: Twin Peaks

 - Hiking: Follow the same path that you would take in a car or bike.
-However, once you are at the base of the peaks you can choose to climb straight up the hillside rather than take the roadway.
-Possibly the best way to get to Twin Peaks without a car, you will find 360-degree views that surpass those at the north peak overlook.
-Additional trails follow the southern and eastern slopes of the park; be sure to stay on the trail to avoid poison oak (depending on the time of year).
+However, once you are at the base of the peaks, you can choose to climb straight up the hillside rather than take the roadway.
+This is possibly the best way to get to Twin Peaks without a car, as you will find 360-degree views that surpass those at the north peak overlook.
+Additional trails follow the southern and eastern slopes of the park.
+Be sure to stay on the trail to avoid poison oak (depending on the time of year).

-- Public transportation: There are currently no public buses that actually go to the top of Twin Peaks but you can take 37 Corbett MUNI bus close to the base of the peak and then hike up to the top.
+- Public transportation: There are currently no public buses that go to the top of Twin Peaks, but you can take 37 Corbett Muni bus close to the base of the peak and then hike up to the top.

 - Tour bus: Many of the tour bus operators in San Francisco include Twin Peaks on their trip.

 Each peak has its own name.
 The North Peak is called Eureka Peak and the South Peak is Noe Peak.